 Barbara Stanwyck, Richard Carlson

 Barbara Stanwyck would only make one other film with Douglas Sirk, 1956s There's Always Tomorrow.
-Here again he would turn the down unexpected roads in a family melodrama by focusing on the dissatisfaction of a neglected husband and father.
+Here again, Sirk would turn down unexpected roads in a family melodrama by focusing on the dissatisfaction of a neglected husband and father.
 Fred MacMurray is relatable as the father, and Barbara Stanwyck adds another must-see portrayal as a single woman who rethinks her choices.